bettercallsean/twitter_like_scraper/README.md

 pip install -r requirements.txt
 ```

-And replace

 You can then run the script as you normally would either via the terminal or using an IDE.

-When you run the script for the first time, it will simply save the most recent liked tweet URL in `most_recent_liked_tweet.txt` and not any .
+When you run the script for the first time, it will simply save the most recent liked tweet URL in `most_recent_liked_tweet.txt`.
 This is used as a base point for the next time the script runs, to see what tweets have been liked since this tweet.
 The script will update `most_recent_liked_tweet.txt` every time it runs with the most recent tweet.